-EDM 502 Prerequisite: HLS 501; MHE 509 HLS 599 Prerequisite: may not be taken until all other core courses and concentration elective courses have been successfully completed MHE 509 Prerequisite: HLS 501 times, staging of materiel, procurement and dispensing of medical supplies and coordination of transportation do not go according to plan and will require dynamic planning and adjustments to plans in real time.
+EDM 502 Prerequisite: HLS 501; MHE 509 HLS 599 Prerequisite: may not be taken until all other core courses and concentration elective courses have been successfully completed MHE 509 Prerequisite: HLS 501

+The Trident College of Health and Human Services offers the Master of Science in Homeland Security degree program with a concentration in Logistics.
+Operating under disastrous conditions in which lives are in danger calls for clear and concise actions on the part of homeland security professionals.
+Many times, staging of materiel, procurement and dispensing of medical supplies and coordination of transportation do not go according to plan and will require dynamic planning and adjustments to plans in real time.
 Ongoing, critical decisions have to be made under circumstances of limited communication and life-threatening conditions.
 An effective manager will need prioritize actions based on critical needs to assure successful routing of personnel and supplies in order to support, evacuate, and safeguard affected population.
 Crises simulations exercises will be used in logistics concentration.